 - You should place something heavy on the plank and let it dry for the day.

 Now that you know how to replace damaged laminate planks, you will be able enjoy a beautiful floor!
 We welcome feedback and any suggestions you may have on how to replace a damaged laminate flooring plank.
 If you’ve followed any advice from this article then please share your experience with us.
-We would love to hear about your experience.
-Feel free to interact with us so we can provide the best experience possible for our readers!
+We would love to hear about your experience in the comments below!